 Sometimes clasps were modified or replaced.
 The most common modification was to have a C clasp replaced with a safety clasp.
 Such changes to the original jewelry can greatly reduce the value of the piece.

-Using Hallmarks to Identify Antique and Vintage Jewelry
+Using Hallmarks to Identify Jewelry

 Hallmarks are stamps or marks on jewelry that can include purity marks and maker’s marks, as well as other marks indicating retailers, designers, and even patent and inventory information.